 Hint of smokiness, balanced strength, touch of astringency, bitter and sweet all together rhyming in.

 Great Qi and affordable, this is one of the finds I’m most proud of and my current favourite.

-Finished drinking it half a hour ago, the taste is still so strong in my mouth, usually teas with this combination of great strong taste and depth and duration of aftertaste are minimum $300-400.
+Finished drinking it half a hour ago, the taste is still so strong in my mouth, teas with this combination of great strong taste and depth and duration of aftertaste are rare to find.